angband/angband/docs/option.rst

   Display an overhead view of the entire dungeon level.

 Display monster recall
-  Display a description of the most monster which has been most recently attacked, targeted, or examined in some way.
+  Display a description of the monster which has been most recently attacked, targeted, or examined in some way.

 Display object recall